 There is no cost for taking part in this survey.

 - Will I receive compensation for participating in this survey?

-You will not be paid for taking part in this study, but you will be entered into a draw to win one of ten $50 gift cards announced each month.
+You will have the opportunity to receive a $10 gift for completing the survey.
+In addition, you will be entered into a draw to win one of ten $50 gift cards announced each month.
 Each participating family member will be a separate entry for the draw.

 - Who can I contact with additional questions that are not addressed here?

 If you have any questions or would like further information about this study before or during participation, you can contact the study coordinator at PICS@bcchr.ca or by calling 604-875-2000 ext.
 3068.